 7. What is the difference between sleep and hibernation?
 (Answer: During hibernation, the animal’s body temperature drops and its heart rate slows down.
 These things don’t happen during regular sleep.)

 8. What is it called when animals hibernate during summer?
 (Answer: Aestivation)

-Get started with these kids’ books about hibernation!
-(Affiliate links provided here for convenience.
+Share a cozy storytime session with these kids’ books about hibernation!
+(Affiliate links are listed below.
 For details, see our Disclosure Policy.)

 - Don’t Wake Mr. Bear! by Jill Newton